 I was born November 21, 1981 on Holloman Air Force Base in Alamogordo, NM to my mother Cecilia and father Marc.
 I was allowed to remain with my mother for three months, before being taken from her and sent to the laboratory nursery.
 A month after being taken from my mother, I was shipped across the country to the University of Pennsylvania for cognition research.
 When I was six years old, I was shipped back to New Mexico.

 In New Mexico I was used in invasive research; my liver was biopsied and blood drawn frequently.
 I was also used in the breeding program.
 I became pregnant on six occasions, but some of my babies died.
 The last time I was pregnant, I gave birth to triplets.
 Because I did not spend enough time with my mother or in a chimpanzee family, I did not know how to properly care for my children.
 They were all taken from me.

 In 2002, my life changed when the laboratory I lived in closed, and Save the Chimps took over.
 I made many chimp friends and am now one of the most dominant females in my large chimp family.
-One of my best friends is Rufus, an African caught male estimated to be in his fifties.
-I always have his back even when he’s the one starting the trouble.
-That’s what friends are for, right?
 I usually carry a blanket with me everywhere I go—preferably a pink one!
 I also love food – pineapple and pumpkins are two of my favorites.

 Visit our Wish List Store to send this lovely lady some fresh and nutritious food.